-Date: 20 August 2023
+Date: 15 November 2023

-NewMed Energy - Limited Partnership through NewMed Energy Management Ltd., GP and Yossi Abu, CEO
+NewMed Energy - Limited Partnership through NewMed Energy Management Ltd., GP

-Signed by: Gabi Last, Chairman of the Board
+Signed by: Gabi Last, Chairman of the Board and Yossi Abu, CEO

-5 The average production costs per output unit include costs for the transmission of natural gas via INGL's transmission system to EMG's terminal in Ashkelon and to the point of delivery in Aqaba, Jordan, for the purpose of supplying the gas to Egypt in the sum of approx. \$38.1 million in Q1/2023, and in the sum of approx. \$38.8 million in Q2/2023 (100%).
+6 The average production costs per output unit include costs for the transmission of natural gas via INGL's transmission system to EMG's terminal in Ashkelon to the terminal of FAJR in the Jordan border, as well as costs of transmission via FAJR's transmission system to the point of delivery in Aqaba, Jordan, for the purpose of supplying the gas to Egypt in the sum of approx. \$38.1 million in Q1/2023, in the sum of approx. \$38.8 million in Q2/2023 and in the sum of approx. \$40.1 million in Q3/2023 (100%).

-2 The data presented in the table with respect to the share attributed to the holders of the equity interests of the Partnership in the average price per output unit, in the royalties paid, in the production costs and in the income, net, was rounded off to two digits after the decimal point.
+3 The data presented in the table with respect to the share attributed to the holders of the equity interests of the Partnership in the average price per output unit, in the royalties paid, in the production costs and in the income, net, was rounded off to two digits after the decimal point.

-3 Since the sum of the costs entailed by production of the condensate during Q2/2023 exceeded the sum of the revenues received in respect thereof, and since the condensate is a byproduct of natural gas production, separate figures were not presented in the table in connection with the production of the condensate, and all of the costs and expenses in connection with production of the condensate were attributed to the production of the natural gas.
+4 Since the sum of the costs entailed by production of the condensate during Q3/2023 exceeded the sum of the revenues received in respect thereof, and since the condensate is a byproduct of natural gas production, separate figures were not presented in the table in connection with the production of the condensate, and all of the costs and expenses in connection with production of the condensate were attributed to the production of the natural gas.

-4 The figures include current production costs only, and do not include the reservoir's exploration and development costs and tax payments that will be made in the future by the Partnership.
+5 The figures include current production costs only, and do not include the reservoir's exploration and development costs and tax payments that will be made in the future by the Partnership.